oliverdelancey/intellicode/README.md

 * Ease and speed of composition, i.e. it is fast and simple to convert ideas to code.
 * Implementing unusual, nonstandard features, i.e. self- or interfile-modification.

 Files that end in *.itc* are intellicode files.
+However, for the time being this is merely an arbitrary rule.
+In theory, the file extension does not matter, as long as the file itself is plaintext.

 Manual/reference in progress.